synthetik-technologies/blastfoam/INPUT.md

 _blastFoam_ is a solver for multi-component compressible flow with application to high-explosive detonation, explosive safety and air blast.

-Math: $ \frac{1}{2} $

 ## Get the code

-blastFoam is free. blastFoam is currently in pre-release beta.
+blastFoam is free and opensource. blastFoam is currently in pre-release beta.
 If you'd like to request a copy of the code and solver before the official public release, while we're in beta, just get in touch: blastfoam@synthetik-technologies.com

 ## Features